Greenhouse Gases Lead to Global Warming Which Equals Climate Change

 Greenhouse gas molecule chains reflect heat.
 But, greenhouse gases do not reflect solar energy.

 Understanding what greenhouse gases do is a matter of understanding solar versus thermal heat.
 Solar energy from the sun travels through space and enters the Earth’s atmosphere.
-The surface of the Earth absorbs the solar energy.
+The surface of the Earth absorbs solar energy.
 That solar energy becomes thermal energy, heat.

 The heat then escapes into the atmosphere where — without greenhouse gases, it would radiate off into space.
 But, greenhouse gases prevent heat from the surface of the Earth from escaping the atmosphere.